moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 ## Proving symbiotic validator selection to starlight (or any other Ethereum state)

 ### The relayers job to transmit symbiotic validators
+1. We assuume there exists a contract that emits an event indicating the new validators, which is verifiable against the transaction receipt trie root in the block.
-1. The relayer node checks the latest accepted header in starlight, and it generates a storage proof of the validators storage item in the symbiotic smart contract
+2. The relayer node checks the latest accepted header in starlight, and it generates a merkle proof of this event against the latest stored header
-2. The relayer sends this information to the Symbiotic validator receiver pallet
+3. The relayer sends this information to the Symbiotic validator receiver pallet

 ### The Symbiotic validator Receiver pallets job to verify the validators